keithwm2165/icemcQC_keith/README.md

 # icemcQC_keith
 Quality Control for icemc.
-This is integrated from hughes (which was for svn).
+This is integrated from Hughes (which was for svn).
 This repo is for testing and editing only.

 The code should work as follows: